On M List of Movie Reviews

 MadMax

-7/07: I wish I can say Mad Max is entertaining, but it's tedious.
+7/07: I wish I could say Mad Max was entertaining, but it's tedious.

 The best parts occur in the first fifteen and the last twenty minutes.
 The middle hour is dull to get through, causing me to fall asleep.
 Most of the dialogue is painful to listen to.
 There isn't much of a story, either.
 However, I have to admit the stunts for the action sequences are legendary and groundbreaking.